robby1012/SkylakeOpenCore/README.md

 `` ls ``

-if you not see EFI folder, try another partion i.e FS1:
+if you not see EFI folder, try another partion, i.e FS1:

 if you see EFI folder, type this command: